The quantum $\mathfrak{sl}(n,\mathbb{C})$ representation theory and its applications: Discussion

+To compare with the ideal in~\cite{CL:period}, we use only fundamental representations of the quantum Lie algebras $\mathfrak{sl}(n)$ which are finite but Chen and Le used all representations of the quantum $\mathfrak{sl}(n)$ which are obviously infinite.
+Thus, our criterion is sharper than other previous results.
+However, we were not able to find a new periodicity of knots using our criteria.
+1cm {\bf Acknowledgements}

-The authors would like to thank Greg Kuperberg for introducing the subject and helpful discussion, Mikhail Khovanov, Jaeun Lee, Hitoshi Murakami, Myungsoo Seo for their attention to this work.
-Also, the \TeX\, macro package PSTricks~\cite{PSTricks} was essential for typesetting the equations and figures.
+The authors would like to thank Greg Kuperberg for introducing the subject and helpful discussion, Younghae Do, Mikhail Khovanov, Hitoshi Murakami for their attentions to this work.
+Also, the referee has been very critical during refereing and pointing out the comparison in Section~\ref{discussion}.
+The \TeX\, macro package PSTricks~\cite{PSTricks} were essential for typesetting the equations and figures.